deadzg/checkout_payment_gateway/README.md

 - APIs are secured using the API Keys.
 Valid apikeys: `apiKey1`,`apiKey2`
 - API Documentation is generated in Open API Specification format.
 Please see the `Running the solution to access the Open API Specification`

-## Deliverables Summary
-1. Build an API that allows a merchant:
-- a.
-To process a payment through your payment gateway. - `Delivered using POST /v1/payments`
-- b.
-To retrieve details of a previously made payment. - `Delivered using GET /v1/payments/{paymentId}`

-2. Build a bank simulator to test your payment gateway API. - `Deliver using MockBankService`

 ## Pre-requisite to run the solution
 - Java11